Summary for Parasteatoda lunata (Araneae)

 0m to 250m

-The spider is widespread in much of England but apparently absent to the north of the Humber and from most of western Britain.
+The spider is widespread in much of England but, until recently, absent to the north of the Humber and from most of western Britain.
 The species is widespread in western and central Europe including Scandinavia.

 Habitat and ecology